 Interest rate risk is the risk that the future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 The risk that the Company will realize a loss is limited because at present the Company holds all of its surplus cash in an interest bearing account and has no other interest bearing financial assets or liabilities.

 Liquidity Risk

 The Company manages liquidity risk by maintaining sufficient cash balances to enable settlement of transactions on the due date.
-As at February 26, 2010, accounts payable and accrued liabilities are current.
+Accounts payable and accrued liabilities are current.

 OUTSTANDING SHARE DATA